 If the vessel has a keel, the transducer can be mounted somewhere along the length of it.
 If it is mounted on the hull, it should be far enough away from the keel so that the keel will not be detected within the 120° beam angle.
 Figure 2 shows a sea chest type through-hull mounting designed specifically for a fast moving, alloy hull crayfish boat.
+See page 64 for a suggested sea chest design for mounting the transducer under the hull.

 The performance of the system is directly related to the mounting location of the transducer, especially for high-speed cruising.
-The installation should be planned in advance, keeping in mind the fixed cable length of 10 meters and the following factors:
+The installation should be planned in advance, keeping in mind the fixed cable length of 20 meters and the following factors:

-- Air bubbles and turbulence caused by movement of the vessel seriously degrade the sounding capability of the transducer.
-The transducer should be located in a position with the smoothest water flow. - ► The transducer should not be mounted close to propellers because noise from propellers can adversely affect the performance of the transducer. - ► Mount the transducer inboard of lifting strakes as these create acoustic noise. - The transducer must always remain submerged, even when the boat is rolling, pitching or planing at high speed. - ► A practical choice would be somewhere between a 1⁄4 and a 1⁄2 of the boat's length from the stern.
-For planing hulls, a practical location is generally towards the rear of the vessel, to ensure that the transducer is always submerged, regardless of the planing angle. - Do not mount another transducer near the WASSP transducer as it will interfere with the 120° beam.
+- ▶ Air bubbles and turbulence caused by movement of the vessel seriously degrade the sounding capability of the transducer.
+The transducer should be located in a position with the smoothest water flow. - ► The transducer should not be mounted close to propellers because noise from propellers can adversely affect the performance of the transducer. - ▶ Mount the transducer inboard of lifting strakes as these create acoustic noise. - ► The transducer must always remain submerged, even when the boat is rolling, pitching or planing at high speed. - ▶ A practical choice would be somewhere between a 1⁄2 and a 1⁄2 of the boat's length from the stern.
+For planing hulls, a practical location is generally towards the rear of the vessel, to ensure that the transducer is always submerged, regardless of the planing angle. - ▶ Do not mount another transducer near the WASSP transducer as it will interfere with the 120° beam.